joemccann/dillinger/README.md

 # Dillinger

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+Dillinger is a cloud-enabled, mobile-ready, offline-friendly, AngularJS powered HTML5 Markdown editor.

   - Type some Markdown on the left
   - See HTML in the right